vapinedo/Javascript-Jasmine-Simple-Calculator/README.md

 **1. beforeEach**

-It will be executed before all specs on the test suite in which it's defined
+It will be executed before all specs on the test suite in which it's defined.

 For example if you have 10 specs methods in your test suite, beforeEach method will be executed 10 times.